8rents/documentation/guides/ephemeral-computing/windows-limited/README.md

 ### How the hell is this going to work?!?!

-> Where there is a will there is a way
+> Where there is a will there is a way!

 ### Wouldn't it be easier to just get your own laptop?!!

-> In Theory **YES!**.
+> In Theory, **YES!**.
 But what if it gets stolen *10 seconds after I open the lid*?
 Or it *blows up just minutes after finishing configuration*?
 Then what Mr. Smarty Pants? **You're Fucked** and I'm not.

 ### So you think you're going to be an effective software engineer without owning a computer or a phone?!?!